 - elderly people lose about 2 litres per day

-- an air traveller can lose approximately 1.5 litres of water during a three-hour flight
+- an air traveler can lose approximately 1.5 litres of water during a three-hour flight

 WHAT IS DEHYDRATION?

 Dehydration occurs when the water content of the body is too low